ethouris/silvercat/CONFIGURE.md

 2. Builtin configuration features
 ---------------------------------

-* --with-buildtype:
+* `--with-buildtype`:
    * release (default)
    * debug
    * debug-opt
-* --with-profile: enforce Silvercat to load given profile (multiple profiles can be passed)
+* `--with-profile`: enforce Silvercat to load given profile (multiple profiles can be passed)
-* --with-agpath: add paths to Silvercat shared files (profiles and frameworks used by ag-load)
+* `--with-agpath`: add paths to Silvercat shared files (profiles and frameworks used by ag-load)
-* --have-pkg: check if pkg-config provides package with given name
+* `--have-pkg`: check if pkg-config provides package with given name

 3. Typical scenarios for configure